A Light, Durable and Flexible Core

 High Tensile Fatigue Resistance:

-The graph shown below indicates thac CFCC is durable under repetitive varying stresses of 2,000,000 times, Fatigue limit of CFCC is 300N/mm2 wheresa it is 100N/mm2for steel wire.
+The graph shown below indicates that CFCC is durable after 2 million stress cycles.
+The fatigue limit of CFCC is 300N/mm2 whereas it is 100N/mm2 for steel wire

 Low Relaxation: